csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 git add readme.md
 ```

 This adds our Markdown file to the **staging area** (the area where git checks for file changes).
-To confirm this we want to use `git status` again.
+You can confirm this with `git status` again.

 ```bash